-AOIF launches campaign to acquire iconic Charlotte’s Web cover art
+AOIF launches campaign to acquire Charlotte’s Web cover art

 “Some Terrific Pig.”
 Charlotte’s Web has captured hearts, young and old, for nearly three quarters of a century.
 E.B.
 White’s classic tale of the unlikely friendship between a young pig named Wilbur and a barnyard spider named Charlotte has sold over 45 million copies and been translated into 23 languages.
 It remains the best selling children’s book in the United States.